mxpoch/Swifty/README.md

 # Swifty
-A cool lil drone with eyes 👀
+A cool little drone with eyes 👀